Hyperspectral Imaging in Space

 |Imaging Type||Number of Spectral Bands|

 This multispectral image example shows 5 spectral bands.
-It has three visible bands assigned as red, green and blue.
-There are also 2 bands assigned as infrared spectrum.
+It has three visible bands assigned as red, green, and blue.
+There are also 2 bands assigned in the infrared spectrum.
 Typically, multispectral imaging has bands in the near-infrared (NIR) and short-wave infrared (SWIR).
 For example, Landsat bands and Sentinel-2 bands have this configuration.

 This hyperspectral image example shows narrow bands.
 We couldn’t draw the bands to scale so this is just a visual depiction to help understand the concept.
 As you can see, the bands are thin in comparison to the multispectral image.